kristoferlund/ic-siwe/packages/ic_siwe/README.md

 - **Session Identity Uniqueness**: Ensures that session identities are specific to each application's context, preventing cross-app identity misuse.
 - **Consistent Principal Generation**: Guarantees that logging in with an Ethereum wallet consistently produces the same Principal, irrespective of the client used.
 - **Direct Ethereum Address to Principal Mapping**: Creates a one-to-one correlation between Ethereum addresses and Principals within the scope of the current application.
-- **Timebound Sessions**: Allows developers to set expiration times for sessions, enhancing security and control.
+- **Time-bound Sessions**: Allows developers to set expiration times for sessions, enhancing security and control.

 ## Table of Contents